 “Anesthetics represent a multi-billion dollar market,” Holman said.
 “Surgeons, anesthesiologists, hospitals and patients deserve an improved surgical experience based on the latest discoveries.”

 Hargadon said the prospect for more new ventures like Expanesthetics is one of the reasons the School of Veterinary Medicine now co-sponsors the institute’s Biomedical + Engineering Entrepreneurship Academy (BMEA).
-The most recent three-day BMEA was held July 10 – July 12, 2017, and Holman again served as a mentor.
+The 2018 three-day BMEA will be held June 26-28.

 Tim Akin is the executive director of marketing and communications for the UC Davis Graduate School of Management.

 This article was updated on August 22, 2017.